Alshatha/ScientificCalculatorProject/README.md

 The calculator supports the following operations:

 🔢 Basic Arithmetic:
-Addition
+- Addition
-Subtraction
+- Subtraction
-Multiplication
+- Multiplication
-Division
+- Division
-Power Function
+- Power Function
-Square Root
+- Square Root

 📐 Trigonometric Functions (in Degrees):
-Sine
+- Sine
-Cosine
+- Cosine
-Tangent
+- Tangent

 📊 Logarithmic & Rounding:
-Natural Logarithm (ln)
+- Natural Logarithm (ln)
-Base 10 Logarithm (log₁₀)
+- Base 10 Logarithm (log₁₀)
-Absolute Value
+- Absolute Value
-Round
+- Round
-Ceiling
+- Ceiling
-Floor
+- Floor

 🔍 Comparison:
-Minimum and Maximum
+- Minimum and Maximum

 🛠️ Technical Details
-Uses Scanner for console input.
+-Uses Scanner for console input.
-Includes input validation using try-catch blocks to handle invalid user inputs.
+-Includes input validation using try-catch blocks to handle invalid user inputs.
-Implements function pointers (via interfaces) using BinaryOperation and UnaryOperation functional interfaces for clean and reusable code.
+-Implements function pointers (via interfaces) using BinaryOperation and UnaryOperation functional interfaces for clean and reusable code.
-Each operation is modularized into its own method (e.g., performAddition, performSine).
+-Each operation is modularized into its own method (e.g., performAddition, performSine).
-Displays a dynamic menu and loops until the user chooses to exit.
+-Displays a dynamic menu and loops until the user chooses to exit.

 ▶️ How to Run
 Compile the Java file:
-bash
-Copy
-Edit
 javac ScientificCalculatorProject.java
 Run the program:

-bash
-Copy
-Edit
 java ScientificCalculatorProject
 ✅ Status
 ✅ Project Completed and Fully Functional